CHAMPIONING OUR SCHOOLS

 As a mother and elected official, I am committed to fulfilling this basic responsibility.

-I became involved in politics when a road near my home was too dangerous for the amount of kids and cars crossing it.
-Parents were nervous to let their children walk to school or the library.
-My involvement on the issue is what eventually led me to a seat on the Mercer Island City Council.
-I will continue to advocate for policies that improve road safety from Safe Routes to School as part of our state’s Transportation Package to DUI prevention efforts.
+I became involved in politics when a road near my home was too dangerous for kids and cars crossing it.
+My involvement eventually led me to a seat on the Mercer Island City Council and as a State Representative, I continue to advocate for Safe Routes to School and DUI prevention efforts.